 If the political surface stories didn’t entirely sing this season, they at least cast new light on the Underwoods’ relationship.
-Frank and Claire attaining power has a much different flavor than Frank and Claire wielding it, and the season arc does significantly alter the dynamic between the two, which ultimately leads to some powerful fireworks.
+Frank and Claire attaining power has a much different flavor than Frank and Claire wielding it, and the season arc does significantly alter the dynamic between the two, which ultimately leads to powerful fireworks.
 The catalyst for this change is a new character, Thomas Yates (Paul Sparks), a writer Francis hires to write a book about his program.
-Yates’ thoughtful presence gets under the skin of the President and the First Lady both, peeling away the political surface just enough to see the rough, rough edges underneath.
+Yates’ thoughtful presence gets under the skin of the President and the First Lady both, peeling away the political surface just enough to see the rough edges underneath.

 That said, the Underwoods were kind of the hole in the middle of the season for me.
 More interesting was the arc of Doug Stamper (Michael Kelly), Frank’s right-hand man, who has to build himself back up, both physically and professionally, from a near-death experience.
 Stamper’s dark journey plays out quietly and confidently, an involved twist of long-term planning to rehabilitate himself from professional exile.
-And it achieves the series’ trademark trick of getting you behind the actions of a total, ruthless prick…making him sympathetic enough to care about, and then pulling the rug out to remind you of your misguided allegiance.
+It achieves the series’ trademark trick of getting you behind the actions of a total, ruthless prick, making him sympathetic enough to care about, and then pulling the rug out to remind you of your misguided allegiance.

 In the end, is this what House of Cards is really about: the misguided allegiances of our largely futile political reality?
 Perhaps it is, but I keep coming away from this series wanting something more.
 I’m not sure what, exactly, but at this point I’m kind of hoping the series goes full Inglorious Basterds on us, with some outrageous final act that sheds new light on all the stylized build-up.
 The Underwoods deliberately provoke World War III, maybe?
-Just kidding…sort of.
+Just kidding, sort of.
 In the meantime, I’ll continue to follow this diverting saga on the strength of its magnetic surfaces—that, and the fact that it’s at least good enough to prompt questions as to what exactly it’s up to.
 So far that intrigue has been enough; I just hope it’s all going somewhere.